martinrabasa/visual-fretboard/README.md

 ## 🚀 Features
 - Interactive fretboard
 - Metronome
-- Fetch data from your favorite songs on spotify.
+- Fetch data from your favorite songs on spotify

 ## ⚙️ Installation
 1. Clone the repository